Global lower mass-bound for critical configuration models in the heavy-tailed regime: Lower bound on the total mass of neighborhoods of hubs

 \section{Lower bound on the total mass of neighborhoods of hubs}

 In this section, we prove Proposition~\ref{prop:size-nbd bound}. \begin{proof}[Proof of Proposition~\ref{prop:size-nbd bound}] Let us denote the component of $\CM$ containing vertex~$i$ by $\cs(i)$.
 Consider the breadth-first exploration of $\cs(i)$ starting from vertex~$i$, given by the following exploration algorithm \cite{DHLS16}: \begin{algo}[Exploring the graph] \normalfont The algorithm carries along vertices that can be alive, active, exploring and killed, and half-edges that can be alive, active or killed.
 We sequentially explore the graph as follows: \begin{itemize} \item[(S0)] At stage $l=0$, all the vertices and the half-edges are \emph{alive}, and only the half-edges associated to vertex $i$ are \emph{active}.
-Also, there are no \emph{exploring} vertices except $i$. \item[(S1)] At each stage $l$, take an active half-edge $e$ of an exploring vertex $v$ and pair it uniformly to another alive half-edge $f$.
+Also, there are no \emph{exploring} vertices except $i$. \item[(S1)] At each stage $l$, if there is an exploring vertex, take an active half-edge $e$ of an exploring vertex $v$ and pair it uniformly to another alive half-edge $f$.
 Kill $e,f$.
 If $f$ is incident to a vertex $v'$ that has not been discovered before, then declare all the half-edges incident to $v'$ (if any) active, except $f$.
 If $\mathrm{degree}(v')=1$ (i.e. the only half-edge incident to $v'$ is $f$) then kill~$v'$.
 Otherwise, declare $v'$ to be active and larger than all other vertices that are alive.
 After killing $e$, if $v$ does not have another active half-edge, then kill $v$ also.
+If there is no exploring vertex at the beginning of stage $l$, we pick the oldest active half-edge, declare the corresponding vertex to be exploring, and then execute the same process as above.

 \item[(S2)] Repeat (S1) until there is no active half-edges left. \end{itemize} \end{algo} Call a vertex \emph{discovered} if it is either active or killed.
 Let $\mathscr{V}_l$ denote the set of vertices discovered up to time $l$ and $\mathcal{I}_j^n(l):=\ind{j\in\mathscr{V}_l}$.
 Define the exploration process by